stommen/tif285/BayesianStatistics/BayesianWorkflow/BayesianWorkflow.md

 :height: 600px
 :name: fig-BayesianWorkflow-research-cycle

 The Bayesian research cycle.
 The steps needed for a research cycle using Bayesian statistics include formalizing prior distributions based on background knowledge and prior elicitation; determining the likelihood function by specifying a data-generating model and including observed data; and obtaining the posterior distribution as a function of both the specified prior and the likelihood function.
 After obtaining the posterior results, inferences can be made that can then be used to start a new research cycle.
-Attribution: Stat math, [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via Wikimedia Commons. {cite}`Vandeschoot:2021`.
+Attribution: Stat math, [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via Wikimedia Commons.
+See also {cite}`Vandeschoot:2021`.
 ```

 ## Experimentation (of the statistical model)

 The first two steps in the Bayesian workflow described in {numref}`fig-BayesianWorkflow-research-cycle`) are key to a rigorous inference process and are sometimes known as the (statistical) experimentation phase.
 Prior distributions, shortened to priors, are first determined.
 The selection of priors is often viewed as one of the more important choices that a researcher makes when implementing a Bayesian model as it can have a substantial impact on the final results.
-The appropriateness of the priors being implemented is ascertained using a prior predictive checking process (see box below).
+The appropriateness of the priors being implemented is ascertained using a prior predictive checking process (see {prf:ref}`remark:BayesianWorkflow:predictive-checking`).
 The likelihood function, shortened to likelihood, is then determined.
 Given the important roles that the prior and the likelihood have in determining the posterior, it is imperative that these steps are conducted with care.

 ### Formalizing prior distributions